Free website audit · a plan and a fair price built around your business · no lock-in

 The website itself sits underneath all three: Vercel London hosting, Resend EU for form submissions, Plausible for analytics.
 Built that way from the first commit, not bolted on after a client asks awkward questions.

-Compare the three tiers · Read the full compliance posture
+Run the free audit · Read the full compliance posture

 Sources & methodology